benkovsk/whois/_posts/2014-05-05-User-Guide.markdown

 ### Web Queries

-The simplest way to get information from the TEST Database is to use the web interface available at: [http://www.ripe.net/perl/test-whois]
+The simplest way to get information from the TEST Database is to use the web interface available at (this url)[http://www.ripe.net/perl/test-whois]

 ### Making Simple Queries

 To query for a particular object the user specifies its "primary key:".
 This is an attribute value that identifies a unique occurrence of the object type.

 Example:

 We are going to query for the person object with the "nic-hdl:" attribute JS1-TEST.
-Type the following in the query box: js1-test
+Type the following in the query box:

+js1-test

 The reply includes the object in section 1.1 Database Objects.
 Note that the attribute value is not case-sensitive.
 ￼￼￼￼￼￼￼Object Type
 ￼￼￼Primary Key Attribute